Wave Petunias

 They are now listed under the Easy Wave category and grow likewise.

-How to Grow Wave Petunias
+How to Care for Wave Petunias

 Growing these petunias is easy, even for beginners.
 Here are some tips to help you get started:

-1. Choose the right location: Wave petunias do best in full sun, but they can also tolerate partial shade.
+Wave petunias do best in full sun, but they can also tolerate partial shade.
 Make sure the location you choose receives at least six hours of sunlight per day.

-2. Prepare the soil: Wave petunias prefer well-draining soil that is rich in organic matter.
+Wave petunias prefer well-draining soil that is rich in organic matter.
 If your soil is heavy or clay-like, you may want to add compost or other organic material to improve drainage and fertility.

-3. Plant your petunias: If you’re growing wave petunias in containers or hanging baskets, choose a high-quality potting mix that is designed for container gardening.
+If you’re growing wave petunias in containers or hanging baskets, choose a high-quality potting mix that is designed for container gardening.

 Use only two or three plants per 12 inch pot.
 Don’t overcrowd them!
+Wave petunias do develop a larger root mass and can become root bound if you plant too many together.

 If you’re planting them directly in the ground, space them about 12 inches apart and plant them at the same depth as their nursery pots.

-4. Water regularly: Petunias need regular watering, especially during hot, dry weather.
+Petunias need regular watering, especially during hot, dry weather.
 Water them deeply at least once a week.

 If they are in containers it will need to be done more often.
-Actually, timing will depend on the weather and how fast they dry out.
+Actually, the timing will depend on the weather and how fast they dry out.

 I like to use a moisture meter, they are inexpensive and can give you an idea of how wet the soil is deeper into the pot.

-5. Fertilize weekly: Wave petunias do require a lot of feeding, they need it as they are pushing out blooms like crazy.
+Fertilize weekly: Wave petunias do require a lot of feeding, they need it as they are pushing out blooms like crazy.

 This is my favorite organic liquid plant food.
 It feeds not only the plant but also the soil!

-If you are using a more economical type potting soil and are not sure of its nutrient value then adding a cup of worm castings per gallon of soil is recommended.
+If you are using a more economical type of potting soil and are not sure of its nutrient value then adding a cup of worm castings per gallon of soil is recommended.

 There are other granular organic feeds you could use also, Espoma Plant Tone, EB Stone Organics, or any good quality you can find at your local nursery.